ikoniqoz/nitrodocs/content/modules/files.md

 ## Viewing Editing File Metadata

-Aside from the file name, PyroCMS stores several pieces of data about each file, including a description of the file that you can edit.
+Aside from the file name, NitroCMS stores several pieces of data about each file, including a description of the file that you can edit.
 To see the file metadata, choose **Details** from the file context menu.

 {{ asset:img file="docs/files\_module\_details.png" alt="File Details" class="doc_image" }}